AutoxingTech/axbot_restbook/docs/reference/services.md

 Experimental Feature
 :::

-When "auto-mapping" is enabled, the robot will explore the environment automatically.
+When auto-mapping is enabled, the robot will automatically explore and map its environment.
-It's only available in mapping mode.
+This feature is only available while the robot is in mapping mode.

 ```bash
 curl -X POST \